friends at santa monica statebeach park

 Top Santa Monica Attractions

-Looking for places to see in Santa Monica, California?
+Looking for things to do in Santa Monica, California?
 We’re the perfect beach town, offering a balance of seaside charm and coastal sophistication.
-At just 8.3 square miles, the city is walkable, laid back and full of attractions, so you’ll wonder what’s next.
+At just 8.3 square miles, the city is walkable and laid back but packed to the brim with attractions and never-ending things to do.

-Your itinerary can be as busy or as casual as you like: fill your days with museum-hopping and world-class shopping, or relax on the beach and watch the world go by.
+Your itinerary can be as busy or as casual as you like: fill your days with museum-hopping, dining, and world-class shopping, or relax on the beach and watch the world go by.
 Here are some of our top Santa Monica attractions and things to do.

-The long, wide expanse of Santa Monica Beach is distinguished from other Southern California shorelines by the sheer extent of activities available.
+The long, wide expanse of Santa Monica Beach is distinguished from other Southern California shorelines by the sheer extent of available activities.
 Both the sand and the ocean are clean and beautiful, making for some grade-A beachcombing, swimming and surfing.

 But that’s not all.
 Bike down the Marvin Braude Bike Trail with the wind at your back and the crash of the waves in your ears, try your hand at a game of beach volleyball or stop to enjoy the outdoor activities offered at the Annenberg Community Beach House.